-In this round-up of the best chlorine tablets for backyard pools (and hot tubs), we are going to take a deeper look at the best-reviewed tablets on the market.
+In this round-up of the best chlorine tablets for backyard pools (and hot tubs), we will take a deeper look at the best-reviewed tablets on the market.

-Read on, find the best chlorine tablets for your pool, and get back to enjoying the cool, clear water.
+Read on, find the best chlorine tablets for your pool, and enjoy the cool, clear water.

 Clorox Pool & Spa Active Chlorinating Tablets